Reviews You Can Rely On

 How Important is Waterproofing?

-While most ski gloves will have some level of waterproofing, deciding how much is necessary will largely depend on your climate and use on the hill.
-For those in wetter climates, a good pair of Gore-Tex style gloves becomes necessary, while someone in a drier climate may opt for more insulation than ultimate waterproofing.
+While most ski gloves will have some level of waterproofing, deciding how much is necessary will largely depend on your environment and use on the hill.
+For those in wetter climates, a good pair of Gore-Tex layered gloves becomes necessary, while someone in a drier climate may opt for more layers of insulation.
 To narrow your choices, consider your climate and how much time you spend using your gloves in the snow, whether working or playing.

 Does Cuff Style Matter?

-The decision between gauntlet vs undercuff style gloves is largely a personal preference, but the cuff of your jacket is also a factor.
+The decision between gauntlet and undercuff style gloves is largely a matter of personal preference, but the cuff of your jacket is also a factor.
 If you prefer to keep your gloves tucked under your cuff, undercuff-style gloves can feel more comfortable and provide better dexterity.
-Gauntlet-style cuffs are best for folks who want to avoid any chance of snow creeping into your glove by using a cinch over the sleeve of your jacket.
-When deciding between the two, factor in the size of your jacket's cuffs and make a call on whether your glove could reasonably fit under your jacket cuff.
+Gauntlet-style cuffs are best for folks who want to avoid any chance of snow creeping into their gloves, as they usually offer a cinch that you can tighten over the sleeve of your jacket.
+When deciding between the two, factor in the size of your jacket's cuffs and decide whether your glove could reasonably fit under (or over) them.

 How Much Dexterity Do You Need?

-If you work in the elements, have to tend to your kids on the slopes, or just prefer more dexterity while on the mountain, finding gloves with mobility can be a high priority.
+If your work exposes you to the elements, you have to tend to your kids on the slopes, or you just prefer more dexterity on the mountain, finding gloves with mobility can be a high priority.
 Generally, thicker gloves are warmer but have less dexterity.
 Striking a balance between warmth and dexterity is key to finding a suitable glove on the slopes.

 Conclusion

-With so many ski gloves and mittens on the market, it can be daunting to try to find the best pair for your needs.
+With so many ski gloves and mittens on the market, finding the best pair for your needs can be daunting.
 Our expert testers sorted through the field and tested the best of the best.
-They assessed each pair's strengths and weaknesses, allowing you to easily find the best glove or mitten for your preferences and your budget.
+They assessed each pair's strengths and weaknesses, making it easy to find the best glove or mitten for your preferences and budget.
 From light and dexterous gloves for warm spring days to heavily insulated options for the coldest winter ski trips, there is something in this review for everyone.
-We'll see you on the slopes.
+See you on the slopes.